How to Build ClickHouse on Linux

 sudo apt-get install git cmake ccache python3 ninja-build nasm yasm gawk lsb-release wget software-properties-common gnupg

-On Ubuntu/Debian, you can use LLVM's automatic installation script; see here.
+To install Clang on Ubuntu/Debian, use LLVM's automatic installation script from here.

 sudo bash -c "$(wget -O - https://apt.llvm.org/llvm.sh)"

-For other Linux distributions - check the availability of LLVM's prebuild packages.
+For other Linux distributions, check if you can install any of LLVM's prebuild packages.

 .